zalandoresearch/zalandoresearch.github.io/content/imprint.md

 Tax Number: 37/132/45004

+WEEE-Reg.-Nr.
+DE /WEEG-Reg.-No GER: 72754189

-Responsible for contents of Zalando SE: Robert Gentz
+Responsible for editorial content: Robert Gentz

 ### Legal Note
 [Link to the platform of the European Commission](http://ec.europa.eu/consumers/odr/) according to Regulation on consumer ODR.
 We are neither obligated nor willing to participate in a dispute settlement procedure at a consumer arbitration board.